oelarnes/spells/README.md

 - Provides optional enums for all base columns and built-in extensions, as well as for custom extension parameters
 - Uses Polars expressions to support second-stage aggregations and beyond like game-weighted z-scores with one call to summon
 - Works on MacOS, Linux, and Windows
+- Provides example notebooks to kickstart your exploration

 ## summon